Docker Deep Dive - Nigel Poulton - E-Book

 You can run Docker almost anywhere, and installing it’s easier than ever.

 Docker Desktop gives you a fully functional Docker environment on your Linux, Mac, or Windows machine and is the best way to get a Docker development environment on your local machine.
 It’s easy to install, includes the Docker Engine, has a slick UI, and has a marketplace with lots of extensions to extend its capabilities.
-It works with docker scout, docker debug, and docker init, and it even lets you spin up a single-node Kubernetes cluster.
+It works with docker scout, docker debug, and docker init, and it even lets you spin up a Kubernetes cluster.

 Multipass is a great way to spin up a local VM running Docker, and there are lots of ways to install Docker on Linux servers.
 These give you access to most of the free Docker features but lack some of the features of Docker Desktop.